Kickstart your free CRM trial today

 When your business is starting off and you're managing all your customer information on spreadsheets, this may be viable, but not advisable.
 The amount of time spent on data entry could be better spent bringing in customers and closing deals.
 This becomes exponentially more complicated when you grow your business and expand your customer base.
 This is where CRM software comes into play.

-The origin of modern CRM software can be traced back to the late 80s and early 90s, that saw the development of Contact Management Systems (CMS), which then evolved into Sales Force Automation (SFA) technology.
+The origin of modern CRM systems can be traced back to the late 80s and early 90s, that saw the development of Contact Management Systems (CMS), which then evolved into Sales Force Automation (SFA) technology.
 As the industry grew, vendors were pushed to provide a broader set of services to cover everything from marketing to presales and support.

 A Customer relationship management software is designed to remove silos in customer information by gathering them in a central place, to provide a 360º view of all your customer data.
 Details like the customer's name, email, phone number, and communication preferences, as well as interaction and purchase history, can be made available to help your teams reach out to customers for the right reasons and through the right channels.